natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 __Note: The USB PD 3.1 spec allows for power up to 240W via USB-C.  The cable requirements to supply two 240W sockets at 24V is excessive (8AWG or greater).__

 **LED Strip Lights:** Four runs of LED strip lighting will run fore-aft in the van along the ceiling and walls.
 [This Govee package](/van/functional/lighting/lighting) is the preferred option.
 Power for the full length is 60W corresponding to 2.5A.
-Notionally, the one switch will be located on the side of the sink cabinet near the entry way.
+One switch will be located on the side of the sink cabinet near the entry way.
 Another switch will be located on one side of the bed.
 The dimmer/control will be located adjacent to the switch by the bed.
 Feed and return will run from the 24V electrical panel, forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column, out and up to the switch on the forward side of the sink cabinet.
+From that switch it will run back inside the passenger wall void aft of the c-pillar and up to a switch by the passenger side bed.

 Estimated round trip length is XX ft.
 Required wire gauge is about anything based on the low current draw.

+We will also want to run two sets of 4 wire to splice in after the controller that runs to the start of the LED strip lighting.
+The best location for the start of the LED stirp lighting is the forward edge of the ceiling.

 **Reading Lights:** The two reading lights will be located in the rear overhead pillar.
 The feed and return will be run from the electrical panel aft through the driver wall void, up and inside the D-pillar and to the overhead rear pillar.
-Estimated round trip length is XX ft.
+Estimated round trip length is 2*254" ft.

 Required wire gauge is: